codefeedr/codefeedr/README.md

 select the classpath of the 'mainRunner' module in  the run/debug configurations.
 Simply open 'Run -> Edit configurations...' and then select 'mainRunner' from the "Use  classpath of module" dropbox.

+## Run documentation locally
+In order to run the documentation locally, make sure to have [Ruby and Rubygem](https://guides.rubygems.org/rubygems-basics/) installed.

+1. Install [Jekyll](https://jekyllrb.com/): `gem install jekyll`
+2. Install dependencies: `gem install bundler`
+3. Move to the docs directory: `cd docs`
+4. Serve the website: `jekyll serve`
+By default the documentation will be served at [http://127.0.0.1:4000](http://127.0.0.1:4000)